Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks

-Distinguishing themselves from point neuron models widely employed in deep learning, multi-compartment models in computational neuroscience incorporate internal spatial structures and neuronal dynamics, as demonstrated in Figure \ref{fig:introduction}b.
-These intricate models depict neuronal morphology at a micrometer level and portray nonlinear dynamics using an extensive set of variables \cite{schutter1994purkinje,poirazi2003arithmetic,hay2011pyramidal}, hence being capable of capturing complex behavior patterns of biological neurons.
-Nevertheless, their computational complexity impedes their application in deep neural networks, even with optimal acceleration methods in place \cite{zhang2023gpubased}.
-In response, reasonable simplifications are imperative to simulate a large population of complex neurons while preserving essential structural and computational properties.
+Multi-compartment models in computational neuroscience depict neuronal morphology at a micrometer level and portray dynamics using an extensive set of variables \cite{schutter1994purkinje,poirazi2003arithmetic,hay2011pyramidal}, hence being able to capture complex activity patterns of biological neurons (Figure~\ref{fig:introduction}(b)).
+Nevertheless, their high computational cost impedes their application in deep neural networks and complex tasks, even with optimal acceleration methods in place \cite{zhang2023gpubased}.
+A key challenge is therefore to simplify the neuron model while preserving essential structural and computational properties.

-We propose the dendritic spiking neuron (DendSN) model illustrated in Figure \ref{fig:dendsn}b to strike this delicate balance.
-The simulation process is carried out over $T$ discrete time steps using the Euler method, just as the standard practice in SNNs.
-Structurally, the neuron comprises $B$ parallel dendritic branches and a soma.
-The $i$-th dendritic branch possesses a single state variable $V_i^d$, representing the dendritic local potential.
-At each time step $t$, the potential undergoes an update based on synaptic input $X_i$, and decays exponentially over time with a factor $\alpha$.

-$V_i^d[t]$ is then activated by a nonlinear function $f_i$ and subsequently weighted by a factor $K_{t,i}$, yielding the branch-to-soma signal $Y_i[t]$.
-The total input to the soma is the sum of the signals from all the branches.

-Finally, the soma is a LIF neuron with a unary state variable $V^s$ as the somatic membrane potential \cite{lapicque1907lif}.
-It charges through the aggregated dendrite-to-soma signal $Y$, decays exponentially with a factor $\beta$, emits a spike when $V^s$ exceeds a threshold $V_{\mathrm{th}}^s$, and resets to $V^{s}_{\mathrm{reset}}$ after firing.
-The somatic dynamics can be described as